60grams (¼ cup)almond butteror another nut/seed butter

 Add all the wet ingredients to a blender and blend until smooth.

-Cover the bowl with a towel and set aside to rest for 20 minutes.Tip: Soaking the whole grains (whole wheat flour and oats) gives them time to hydrate, creating a thicker batter.
+In a large bowl, mix the rolled oats with the blended wet ingredients.
+Cover and rest for 20 minutes.Tip: Soaking the oats gives them time to hydrate, creating a thicker batter.
 This helps the muffins rise better and creates soft, moist muffins.

 Preheat oven to 425°F/215°C. Line a muffin pan with paper or silicone liners.

-Fold blueberries into the batter.
+Fold blueberries into the batter, then distribute into the muffin cups.

 Bake for 5 minutes at 425°F, then reduce oven temperature to 350°F/180°C and continue baking another 16-20 minutes until a toothpick inserted in the center of a muffin comes out clean or with cooked crumbs (not wet batter).